liferay-labs/create-backup-elastisearch-aws-lambda/README.md

-# AWS Lambda for delete old indices:
+# AWS Lambda for backup indices:

-  A parameter of type String should be provided tothe Lambda for the AWS ES host.
+  A parameter of type BackupData should be provided to the Lambda for the Backup information.

-All the indices older that 10 days and match the pattern: (filebeat-* or metricbeat-*) will be deleted.# create-backup-elastisearch-aws-lambda
+   {
+     "host": "host of the elastic search to be backedup", "bucket": "s3 bucket were the backup will be stores", "role": "role that will execute the backup"

+   }